 C. At what point and under what circumstances would the remote worker become subject to local social security and other payroll requirements?
 Can such requirements be fulfilled by a foreign company, and if so by what mechanisms?

-In principle, if the employee lives and works (more than 25% of his activities) in the Netherlands, social security will be governed by Dutch law.
+In principle, the social security will be governed by the law of the country where the employee works.
+When the employee works in multiple countries and if the employee lives and works more than 25% of his activities in the Netherlands, social security will be governed by Dutch law.
 Employers pay contributions on behalf of their employees to the Dutch Tax and Customs Administration.
 These contributions form a part of the payroll tax.
 The Employee Insurance Agency (UWV) arranges the payment of the employee benefits.
 In the Netherlands, the following employee insurance schemes are compulsory for each employee:

 - Unemployment Insurance Act

 - Work and Income (Capacity for Work) Act

 - Sickness Benefits Act

 If the employer is based outside of the Netherlands and intends to have an employee work temporarily in the Netherlands, the employee usually remains covered by his/her own country’s social insurance system.
 An A1/certificate is required for this.
 This certificate is valid in the EU and the countries of the European Economic Area (EEA) and countries with which the Netherlands has a social security agreement.